 Avoid bit constants made by adding integer powers of two in favour of those created by the bit intrinsic procedures or encoded by BOZ constants.

-Use bit intrinsic procedures to operate on individual bits and bit fields, especially those that occupy more than one storage unit.
-Choose shift intrinsic procedures cognizant of the need to affect the sign bit, or not.

 Create objects of derived type to hide use of bit intrinsic procedures within defined operators and to separate those objects subject to arithmetic operations from those objects subject to bit operations.

-6.4 Floating-point Arithmetic [PLF]
+6.4 Floating-point arithmetic [PLF]

 6.4.1 Applicability to language

-Fortran supports floating-point data.
-Furthermore, most processors support parts of the IEEE 754 standard and facilities are provided for the programmer to detect the extent of conformance.
+The vulnerability as specified in ISO/IEC TR 24772-1 clause 6.4 applies to Fortran.
+Most language processors support parts of the IEEE 754 standard and facilities are provided for the programmer to detect the extent of conformance.

 The rounding mode in effect during translation might differ from the rounding mode in effect during execution; the rounding mode could change during execution.
 A separate rounding mode is provided for input/output formatting conversions, this rounding mode could also change during execution.